-- illness;

-- bodily injury;

-- disability resulting from pregnancy;

-- necessity for medical or dental care;

-- if the employee is a victim of domestic violence, harassment, sexual assault, or stalking; or the parent or guardian of a minor child or dependent who is a victim of domestic violence, harassment, sexual assault or stalking, pursuant to ORS 659A.270 through 659A.290;

-- attendance at an employee assistance program;

-- exposure to contagious disease;

-- for the emergency repair of personal assistive devices which are medically necessary for the employee to perform assigned duties;

-- attendance upon members of the employee's or the employee's spouse's immediate family, or the equivalent of

-each for domestic partners, (parent, wife, husband, children, brother, sister, grandmother, grandfather, grandchild,

-or another member of the immediate household) where the employee's presence is required because of illness or

-death;

-- parental leave.
+- illness; - bodily injury; - disability resulting from pregnancy; - necessity for medical or dental care; - preventive routine health care, including but not limited to screenings, services and counseling to help prevent illness; - appointments associated with any benefit included in employee health, dental and vision plans; - if the employee is a victim of domestic violence, harassment, sexual assault, or stalking; or the parent or guardian of a minor child or dependent who is a victim of domestic violence, harassment, sexual assault or stalking, pursuant to ORS 659A.270 through 659A.290; - attendance at an employee assistance program; - exposure to contagious disease; - for the emergency repair of personal assistive devices which are medically necessary for the employee to perform assigned duties; - Parent (includes biological, adoptive, stepparent, foster parent, or legal guardian, or the parent of your spouse/domestic partner, or your parent's spouse/domestic partner, or in loco parentis), child (includes biological, adopted, stepchild, or foster child; spouse/domestic partner's child, or the child's spouse/domestic partner, or a child for whom the employee stood in loco parentis), sibling or stepsibling or the sibling's or stepsibling's spouse or domestic partner, grandparent or the grandparent's spouse or domestic partner, grandchild or the grandchild's spouse or domestic partner, members of the immediate household, or an individual who is related by affinity to the employee. - When an employee uses sick leave to care for a family member who is related by affinity, the agency may require the employee to attest in writing that the employee and the person cared for have a significant personal bond that, when examined under the totality of the circumstances is like a family relationship. - parental leave.